Shahriar-k/EEE204/Open method/Lab3 Manual.md

 after 8 or 9 iterations.

 Not required (interested students can try it out):
-1. Compare error vs iteration plots for different methods.
+1.Compare error vs iteration plots for different methods.